-The In-Network benefit level may continue for up to 90 days or until You no longer meet the criteria below, whichever is earlier, despite the fact that these expenses are no longer considered In-Network due to provider or facility termination from the Network.
-In order to be eligible, You or Your Dependents must have been, and must continue to be, under a treatment plan by a provider or facility who was a member of the participating Network.
-You must also be one of the following:
+If You meet the requirements for Continuity of Care under applicable law or Network contract, the In-Network benefit level may continue for certain medical conditions and timeframes despite the fact that these expenses are no longer considered In-Network due to provider or facility termination from the Network.
+In order to be eligible, You or Your Dependents generally need to be under a continuing treatment plan by a provider or facility who was a member of the participating Network and:

-- An individual undergoing a course of treatment for a serious and complex condition that is either: - An acute Illness, meaning a condition serious enough to require specialized medical care to avoid the reasonable possibility of death or permanent harm. - A chronic Illness or condition that is life-threatening, degenerative, potentially disabling, or congenital and requires specialized medical care over a prolonged period of time. - An individual undergoing Inpatient or institutional care. - An individual scheduled for non-elective surgical care, including necessary postoperative care. - An individual who is pregnant and being treated. - An individual who is terminally ill and receiving treatment for such Illness by a provider or facility.
+- Undergoing a course of treatment for a serious and complex condition that is either: - An acute Illness, meaning a condition serious enough to require specialized medical care to avoid the reasonable possibility of death or permanent harm or - A chronic Illness or condition that is life-threatening, degenerative, potentially disabling, or congenital and requires specialized medical care over a prolonged period of time; - Undergoing Inpatient or institutional care; - Scheduled for non-elective surgical care, including necessary postoperative care; - Pregnant and being treated; or - Terminally ill and receiving treatment for such Illness by a provider or facility.